-A study by Patricia et al., 2007 states that conservation and education are the key elements in the mission statements of zoos.
-A survey conducted by AZA revealed that the general public rate conservation and education as the most important roles of zoos (Fraser and Stickler 2008).
+A study by Patricia et al., 2007 states that conservation and education are key elements in the mission statements of zoos.
+A survey conducted by The Association of Zoos and Aquariums (AZA), revealed that the general public rate conservation and education as the most important roles of zoos (Fraser and Stickler 2008).
 Most zoos mention conservation and education in their mission statements suggesting that these are rather important aspects of zoo culture.

 Miller et al. has come up with a list of indicators that can be really handy for zoos for improving their conservation performance:

 Is there sufficient organizational funding for conservation activities?

 Do conservation education programs effectively target children and adults?